lbrou82/Springboard_Capstone2/README.md

 This project uses jpeg images from 1010 different species and 6 wildlife categories from the 2019 iNaturalist dataset.
 While the original Kaggle competition sought to classify one species from another - for instance, a bee vs a yellowjacket, this project attempts to classify images of Birds from other categories of wildlife.

-The entire dataset is too large to be uploaded to this repository, but can be found on the Kaggle site [https://www.kaggle.com/c/inaturalist-2019-fgvc6/data][here].
+The entire dataset is too large to be uploaded to this repository, but can be found on the Kaggle site: https://www.kaggle.com/c/inaturalist-2019-fgvc6/overview.

 Project Organization